 Myth: Some people refuse to get vaccinated because they believe the vaccine itself is what gave them the flu.

 Fact: Since the viruses in the vaccine are inactivated (killed), it is impossible to get flu from the vaccine alone.
 While mild fever is one of the possible side effects of the flu shot, people who get true flu-like symptoms after receiving the vaccine likely contracted it for one of the following reasons: they came in contact with the virus during the two week period following the vaccine it takes for the antibodies to develop; the influenza strain they were infected with is one that the seasonal vaccine doesn’t protect against; or because of their age and/or health status they develop less antibodies to the virus.

 Why should you even get vaccinated in the first place?
 It’s a fact that the flu vaccine is still the number one way to prevent getting the virus.
 Not getting the flu means less days of missed work, less visits to the doctor, and less antiviral medications.

 If you do get flu this season, symptoms you may experience include: a fever or feeling feverish/chilled; cough, sore throat or runny nose; muscle, body or headaches and fatigue.
 Vomiting and diarrhea, which people often associate with flu, is actually a symptom seen more commonly in children than adults.

 Now you know why you should get the vaccine; the next question is where you should get it?
-Home Health United works with The Alliance to help employers offer worksite flu clinics (see box).
+SSM Health at Home works with The Alliance to help employers offer worksite flu clinics (see box).

-Home Health United provides thousands of shots across Wisconsin every year.
+SSM Health at Home provides thousands of shots across Wisconsin every year.
 We’re happy to help people learn the facts – and avoid the flu.